RedPointGlobal/redpoint-rpi/README.md

 ```
 cloud: demo
 ```
+After completing the Demo installation, please refer to the Configuring Cluster and Tenants sections to set up a cluster and add your first RPI client

 ### Configuring High Availability

 The default installation of RPI services is configured with a single replica for each service.
 However, for a production environment, it's crucial to ensure high availability to maintain service continuity and manage load efficiently.